-- At the start of the day and of the afternoon session, each child will start on the green face. - If the child misbehaves, the member of staff will issue a verbal warning resulting in their name being moved sideways off the green face. - If the behaviour continues, a warning will be issued and the child's name moved down to the yellow face.
-The child will be be asked to reflect on what rule they have broken. - If the behaviour happens again, the pupil's name will move down to the red face which result in them missing some of their next available playtime according to how old they are (eg. a child of 10 years old will miss 10 minutes).
-During this time, the child will be asked to reflect upon their behaviour and fill out a Reflection Form. - At the end of each session, each child on the green face is awarded a Dojo Point & Pupils on the Gold star get an 'Aim high' double dojo.
-These will be kept as a record by the class teacher, monitored by the Senior Leadership Team and reported to the Head teacher and Governors.
-However, if a child is constantly getting on the red face, the class teacher may bring it to the attention of the Senior Leadership Team. - If a child gets onto the red face on more than one occasion, the class teacher will speak to parents about the child's behaviour either via a note, phone call, phone message or in person at the end of the day about why the child has been ending up on the red face.
-Copies of the second, and any further Reflection Forms will be copied and sent home to the child's parents.
+- If the behaviour continues, a warning will be issued and the child's name moved down to the yellow face.The child will be be asked to reflect on what rule they have broken. - If the behaviour happens again, the pupil's name will move down to the red face which will result in Time out A (in class time out) as appropriate and them missing some of their next available playtime according to how old they are (eg. a child of 10 years old will miss 10 minutes).
+During this time, the child will be asked to reflect upon their behaviour and fill out a Reflection Form.All reflection forms are sent home to parents.
+A letter/message is also sent home if a child receives a Time Out A, B or C (see appendices) - If a child gets is repeatedly receiving Time Outs (A, B or C), the class teacher will speak to parents about the child's behaviour either via dojo, phone call, phone message or in person at the end of the day about why the child has needed time out.
+Copies of all Reflection Forms will be copied and sent home to the child's parents.

-The process in Foundation Stage changes slightly in that the children need a more immediate sanction:
+The process in Foundation Stage changes slightly:

-- If a child ends up on the red face, the child will be sent to a reflection spot situated within the classroom. - The child will then sit quietly and reflect upon their behaviour for the agreed number of minutes (see above) - After the allotted time, a discussion with the teacher is had about the behaviour and what they would do better next time. - A Reflection Form is then filled in by the teacher with the child.
+- If a child ends up on the red face, the child will be sent to a reflection spot situated within the classroom. - The child will then sit quietly and reflect upon their behaviour for the agreed number of minutes (see above) - After the allotted time, a discussion with the teacher is had about the behaviour and what they would do better next time.

-In agreement with the pupils and staff, we agree that some extreme behaviours may need to 'bypass' the system outlined above due to their serious nature and will result in the child going straight to red.
+In agreement with the pupils and staff, we agree that some extreme behaviours may need to 'bypass' the system outlined above due to their serious nature and will result in the child going straight to red and/or internal exclusion.